MDU-PHL/LisSero/paper.md.md

 # Statement of need

+`LisSero` is a Python package that automates the process of `BLASTing` a set of contigs from a draft assembly of a *Listeria monocytogenes` genome against a curated set of five genes.
+The five genes ([])

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was